 And because uncomfortably hot weather is so deliciously rare here, few of us even have air conditioning, although I do have a little electric fan that I’ve started carrying around the apartment with me from room to room this past week.

 Since my heart attack, I’ve learned a whole new reason to hate the heat.
-I walk around feeling sick, clutching my fan, a damp cloth pressed to the back of my neck, hot and cranky and looking like I’ve been hit by a very large bus.
+I walk around feeling sick, clutching my little electric fan, a damp cloth pressed to the back of my neck, hot and cranky and looking like I’ve been hit by a very large bus.
 Here’s why heart patients can feel so much worse when those temperatures soar:

 Your Heart in the Heat